 Should I use obfuscated servers for Airtel Xstream?

 Yes, obfuscated servers are often useful when streaming services actively detect VPN traffic.
 They disguise the VPN traffic patterns, helping you bypass blocks more reliably.
-Surfshark vpn email everything you need to know how to use it
+Adblock not working with vpn heres the real fix and why its happening 2026

 Is it better to use VPN on my router or on my device?